 Hungarian Christmas traditions are a bit different from what most Canadians are familiar with.
 For one thing, our family was always the last in our neighbourhood to put up a tree, waiting until the day of Christmas Eve.
-The night before, Mom, Dad and I would head off into the thick bush at the edge of town, chop down a tree, rope it to my toboggan and tow it home down the snow-covered streets of Thunder Bay.
-The next day, we’d spend the afternoon decorating it and stacking the presents below its fresh green branches.
-After a light supper, we’d gather around and spend the evening opening our gifts under the warm, kaleidoscopic glow of the Christmas tree lights.
-It was just the three of us, sharing a happy evening as a family.
+The night before, Mom, Dad and I would head off into the thick bush at the edge of town, chop down a tree (this was legal back then), rope it to my toboggan and tow it home down the snow-covered streets of Thunder Bay.

 To this day, I wonder how my folks always managed to give me a Christmas with all the trimmings, no matter how tight things were.
 Sure, they’d give each other a gift or two, but the majority of the presents under that late-arriving tree would have my name on them.

 In later years of my childhood, a local Hungarian family that had come to faith in Christ began looking for ways to share the love of Jesus with us, especially at Christmas.
 After that, we never had to trudge through the snow and haul our tree home on a toboggan.
 A few days before December 24, we’d find a freshly felled tree planted in the snowbank beside our back door, waiting to be brought in on Christmas Eve morning.
-And there were gifts, too; not just toys or clothes, but also Bibles, in Hungarian and in English, in hopes that our family might crack open the Word of God and find Life in its pages.
+And there were gifts, too; not just toys or clothes, but also Bibles, in Hungarian and in English, in hopes that our family might crack open the Word of God and find life in its pages.

-Looking back at those Christmases, standing as they do at the crossroads of two cultures, it helps me appreciate how Christ’s gift of salvation is offered to people of all nations and languages.
+Looking back at those Christmases, standing as they did at the crossroads of two cultures, it helps me appreciate how Christ’s gift of salvation is offered to people of all nations and languages.
 What’s more, through the kindness of my folks and Mrs. Cross and that Hungarian family and so many others, I came to realize I wasn’t in fact stuck between two worlds.
 I was experiencing the best of them both.

 As for our tardy Christmas tree, it would make up for its late start and hang around until January 6, the feast of Epiphany.
 It’s the day on which Western church tradition celebrates the visit of the Magi and the manifestation of Christ to gentiles like them – and like us.